How To Create A Co Founder Job Description That Gets You High-Quality Talent On Autopilot.

 Rather it should be the other way around.

-You should start by telling your story and what you have done till now.
+You should start by writing your story & what you have done till now in a more descriptive manner.

-And If you do this ONE thing you will instantly set yourself apart from the 99% of the crowd.
+Trust me. if you get this ONE thing right, you will instantly set yourself apart from the 99% crowd that’s out there making half-hearted attempts to find a solid co-founder.

-More than a job description I call this as the sales pitch where you pitch to your prospects instead of showing them job description, which they don’t even want notice because it looks dull & boring.
+So instead of calling this as a job description, I’d like to call it as a sales pitch where you pitch to your prospects instead of showing them passive job description, which they don’t even want notice because it looks dull & boring.

-To create a crafty sales pitch you need to instil a few things in your post and by doing that you will attract high-quality leads to your posts on autopilot.
+To create a crafty sales pitch you need to instil a few things in your co-founder job description and by doing that you will attract high-quality leads to your posts on autopilot.

 Let’s go through them one by one and see how you can craft an irresistible post.